jamesplease/redux-resource/README.md

 store.dispatch({
   type: actionTypes.READ_RESOURCES_SUCCEEDED,
   resourceName: 'books',
-  // The `resources` list here is usually the response from our API call,
+  // The `resources` list here is usually the response from an API call
-  // like the one you would've opened above.
-In some cases, this could
-  // even simply be `resources: response.body`!
   resources: [{
     id: 24,
     title: 'My Name is Red',